ziadkassam/Exon/README.md

 A PoC library implementation of Exon: Exactly-Once Oblivious Messaging Protocol
 ---

-Exon is a host-to-host message-based protocol that is op- timized to guarantee the exactly-once (EO) delivery of these messages.
+Exon is a host-to-host message-based protocol that is optimized to guarantee the exactly-once (EO) delivery of these messages.
 This is possible through the concept of reserving slots at the destination host before sending any payload.
-When a slot is first consumed at the destination host, it is deleted and, therefore, duplication will not occur no mat- ter how many retransmissions are done, e.g., given possible network issues.
+When a slot is first consumed at the destination host, it is deleted and, therefore, duplication will not occur no matter how many retransmissions are done, e.g., given possible network issues.

 Features Highlights